 Modern buyers are resourceful, well-informed and array of options.
 As a startup, you must align your sales processes accordingly.

 2. Clearly defined

-Make sure that everyone involved in your business completely understands each of the stages and elements of your sales process.
+Ensure that everyone involved in your business completely understands each stage and stage of your sales process.

 Your sales reps must be so well-versed with the sales process that they can easily replicate each of its steps.

 There needs to be a certain amount of predictability in the flow and the expected outcomes of your sales process.

 Your sales process must be planned for improving the achievement of certain activities, e.g, drive your company’s revenue growth, achieve better sales efficiencies, etc).

 The activities in your sales process must be measurable for gauging the success and scope of improvement.